Placeholders¶

 - Keep brace pairs balanced and non‑empty:

-is fine (spaces allowed). - Percent tokens must be valid:
+{}is invalid;{ name }→{ name }is fine (spaces allowed). - Percent tokens must be valid:

-is treated as a literal percent, not a placeholder. - Order is generally tolerated, but mismatched sets are flagged.
+%%is treated as a literal percent, not a placeholder. - Order is generally tolerated, but mismatched sets are flagged.

 How RimLoc validates¶

-rimloc-cli validate --root <MOD>
+rimloc-cli validate --root <MOD>- Emits a

-category when placeholders exist. - Warns on malformed tokens (unbalanced
+placeholder-checkcategory when placeholders exist. - Warns on malformed tokens (unbalanced

-.
+msgidvsmsgstr.
 Any difference is reported as a mismatch. - Use

-to make mismatches fail CI (exit code 1).
+--strictto make mismatches fail CI (exit code 1).

 See also: ../cli/validate_po.md